Jesulonimi21/swift-algorand-sdk-ios-showcase/Readme.md

 ```
 The function above calls the `assetTransferTransactionBuilder` method on the `Transaction` class and chains the necessary methods with the method call to transfer the asset, the sender signs the transaction and sends it to the network.

-**Freeze Asset:** Next, we will see how to freeze an asset by clicking on the `Freeze Asset` button, we will freeze the assets in `account3`, the freeze transaction is created by calling `assetFreezeTransactionBuilder` on the `Transaction` class and chaining the `freezeTarget` which signifies the account to freeze and the `freezeState` which signifies if to freeze or unfreeze the account, while passing in their respective parameters.
+**Freeze Asset:** Next, we will see how to freeze an asset by clicking on the `Freeze Asset` button, we will freeze the assets in `account3`, the freeze transaction is created by calling `assetFreezeTransactionBuilder` on the `Transaction` class and chaining the `freezeTarget` which signifies the account to freeze and the `freezeState` which signifies if to freeze or unfreeze the account while passing in their respective parameters.
 The signer of this transaction has to be the `manager` which is `account1`
 The code responsible for this can be found below:
 ```swift